mocks-server/website/docs/guides-migrating-from-v2.md

 * Add an `id` property to them (an static property in the case of Class plugins).
 This allows the core to create an appropriate namespace for the plugins and pass to them the correspondent `config` and `alerts` objects.
 * Change the Core API deprecated methods for creating and reading settings if you were using them by the new ones.
 Read the [configuration API section bellow for further info](#configuration-api).
 * Change the arguments that they receive in the `constructor`, `register`, `init`, `start` and `stop` methods.
-Now they will receive a single argument as an object containing all needed methods and properties.
-Previously, the `core` API was received as first argument, and from now it is received as a `{ core }` property in the first argument.
-So a plugin that in V2 was defined as:
+Now they will receive:
+  * __3.1__: A single argument as an object containing all needed methods and properties Previously, the `core` API was received as first argument, and from now it is received as a `{ core }` property in the first argument.
+  * __>=3.2__: A Mocks Server [`core` instance](api-mocks-server-api.md), but with some methods specifically scoped for the plugin.
+The core API docs also give details about the methods that are modified when the core is passed to a plugin.

+So, a plugin that in v2 was defined as:

 ```js
 class Plugin {